-Members of the bargaining unit who are assigned to county offices which follow a holiday schedule different from that set forth in the Agreement, shall follow the holiday schedule established in their respective county of assignment except that no such member shall receive less than 14 holidays.
-Employees who are assigned to counties which schedule less than 14 holidays shall receive an extra personal holiday(s) to be scheduled within the same fiscal year at the mutual convenience of the bargaining unit member and his/her supervisor.
+Members of the bargaining unit who are assigned to county offices which follow a holiday schedule different from that set forth in the Agreement, shall follow the holiday schedule established in their respective county of assignment except that no such member shall receive less than fifteen (15) holidays (combined scheduled and personal paid holidays).
+Employees who are assigned to counties which schedule less than thirteen (13) paid holidays shall receive an additional personal paid holiday(s) in order to ensure they receive fifteen (15) combined paid holidays.
+The additional days must be scheduled within the same fiscal year at the mutual convenience of the bargaining unit member and their supervisor.
+In addition, employees who are assigned to county offices which schedule more than thirteen (13) holidays shall be charged up to their two (2) personal holidays for the difference.